ifwe/php-out/readme.md

 the out library
 ===============

-Echo is evil.
-Use the out library instead.
+Terse output functions for effortless php templating.

 install
 -------

-Add the following to your [composer.json](https://getcomposer.org/) file.
+Add the following to [composer.json](https://getcomposer.org/).
 TODO: Update this library with a tag or publish to packagist, so the `@dev` modifier will not be required.